 (Ages 0 and up)

 Little rabbit and his friends explore the colors of the rainbow in this cute board book.
 Each page features a ribbon with the two-page spread’s highlighted color.
 My 20 month-old daughter was fascinated by the ribbons and loved playing with them while we explored the book together.
 Even though this is not specifically a St. Patrick’s Day book, the rainbow theme helped my daughter learn her colors and she loved the pop up surprise at the end.

 Lucky Ducky by Doreen Mulryan, 2016

 (Ages 3 and up)

 Poor Ducky thinks he is unlucky.
 It rains when he wants to go swimming, he drops his ice cream cone, his laundry turns pink, etc. Ever the optimist, Ducky decides to change his luck by searching for a four leaf clover.
 He is distracted by friends along the way and even though he never officially finds the four leaf clover, he learns a valuable lesson.
 “No matter what happens… as long as he has friends… he’s the luckiest duck of all!”.
-Even though this is not specifically a St. Patrick’s Day book, the theme of luck ties it to the holiday.
 The bright pictures and simple text make this a nice read aloud with an important message of making your own luck with a positive attitude and supportive friends.

 Ten Lucky Leprechauns by Kathryn Heling and Deborah Hembrook; illustrated by Jay Johnson, 2013